mindojune/speech_mi/README.md

-        - [IMPORTANT]: I think I figured out why in the convention of the audio_llama code, they were providing
+        - [IMPORTANT]: I think I figured out why in the convention of the audio_llama code, they were providing so i added this part in embed and concatenate... make sure this is working as intended so far loss curve is very diff, looking good

 ## Model and Framework
 - LLM + Speech Adapter
 - We can use the srag codebase...